Ladies: For some reason, 53% of white women who voted, voted for Trump.

 If you are a woman who voted for Trump, I do not understand your choice.

-I try to feel bad for you, but it is very difficult when you are blind to what he is planning to do to our nation.
+I can’t feel bad for you.
+It is very difficult when you are blind to what he is planning to do to our nation.
 Perhaps you will never open your eyes to his gaslighting of America.
 Perhaps you will continue to do what the Bible-thumpers do, when they simply refer those who question back to the book.
 “It’s in the Bible.”
 You may simply justify your choice by parroting, “He’ll make America great again,” even though you do not understand what you or that slogan mean.

 So I’m going to try to excuse your ignorance and you condescending to me, telling me I should “run for office” or “get behind a candidate” if I want to change something.
 Those remarks alone show that you don’t get it.